 Folks who sleep on their backs are always on the lookout for options that offer good lumbar support.
 The zoned foams in this mattress should do a good job of filling in the space between the shoulders and hips, while the pushback support from the pocketed coils works to keep the spine in neutral alignment.
 Most back sleepers will likely prefer the firmer side that keeps them sleeping more on the surface of the bed.

 Spinal alignment can be an issue for stomach sleepers since the weight of the hips can cause this area to sink and create an arch in the spine.
-Light to average stomach sleepers should find adequate support on the firmer side of this mattress, but heavier stomach sleepers may want to look for a more suitable option.
+Our team noticed some slight sinking in the hips and midsection in this position, so while this may work for lightweight sleepers, most will probably find it not firm enough.

 This bed should be a good fit for combination sleepers who change positions throughout the night.
-The responsive foams and pocketed coils are designed to make repositioning easier, a welcomed find for those with limited mobility.
+The firmer side leaves you more on top of the bed, which should be the better side for this group.
 With the versatility of a hybrid design and two levels of firmness, combination sleepers should feel very comfortable on this bed.

-While the coils in this mattress should help to offset the sinkage of memory foam under heavier weights, the plush nature of both sides of this bed may be too soft for sleepers over 300 pounds.
-Heavier side sleepers may feel well supported on the firmer side, but back and stomach sleepers with weight considerations may want to look at options designed with heavy frames in mind.
+While the coils in this mattress should help to offset the sinkage of memory foam under heavier weights, the Layla Hybrid will likely be too soft for sleepers over 230 pounds.
+Heavier side sleepers may feel well supported on the firmer side, but back and stomach sleepers may want to look at options designed with heavy frames in mind.

 Lighter than average and petite sleepers should feel right at home on Layla Hybrid.
 The plush foams are designed to allow even lighter frames to sink in and experience the full potential of this bed.
 Light-weight sleepers will likely prefer the softer side to experience a gentle cradle as they sleep.

-We think Layla has created another top-performing bed with the addition of this hybrid to its expanding line.
-Sleepers who love the feel of memory foam but are looking for a little more responsiveness and support should be very happy with the pairing of pocketed coils and enhanced foams.
+We think Layla has created another top-performing bed with the addition of this hybrid.
+Sleepers who love the feel of memory foam but are looking for a little more support should be very happy with the pairing of pocketed coils and enhanced foams.
 This versatile design with two unique sides may set a new standard in the mattress industry.